spencerhhubert/nexus/README.md

 ![demo of lego sorting machine gif](https://github.com/spencerhhubert/nexus/blob/main/assets/nexus%20demo%202023-4-8%2003.gif?raw=true)

+## Bounties
+The Nexus is not good yet.
+It's not reliable enough that I can legitmately use it, let alone suggest other people try to.
+I'm posting bounties to get the limiting problems solved.
+You should [email me](mailto:him@spencerhubert.info) first and we can talk as long as need be about how to attack these problems.
+Work from the bounties will be open sourced in this repo with the goal of making a good open source LEGO® sorting machine.
+#### Mechanical
+- Bigger and better feeder
+    - $500
+    - Requirements:
+        - the user can dump a bin of pieces between the sizes of a 1x1 round plate and an 8x8 plate into the feeder, and the feeder automatically gets those pieces onto the conveyor belt one-by-one at a rate under 0.2 pieces/second
+        - reliable enough that it can run for an hour without massive failure
+        - largely off the shelf parts or 3D printable
+#### Software
+none right now

 ## Key features
 - Arbitrary Versatility
     - Dump in a pile of LEGO® pieces, ranging from 1x1 studs to 8x8 plates